stuartervine/OCTotallyLazy/README.markdown

 ### Shorthand, for the totally lazy

 The above examples are still quite noisy.
 There is shorthand syntax available too.
-Include the following above the library import.
+Include the following above the framework import.

     #define TL_SHORTHAND
     #define TL_LAMBDA